customink/gigo/README.md

 ```

+## Toe Dough List

+Remvoe CharDet and look at something like [CharlockHolmes](https://github.com/brianmario/charlock_holmes).
+I had install problems with this and it also failed a few initial tire kicks.
+See [my notes](https://gist.github.com/metaskills/5029604) here on the topic.

 ## Contributing

 GIGO is fully tested with ActiveSupport 3.0 to 4 and upward.
 If you detect a problem, open up a github issue or fork the repo and help out.
 After you fork or clone the repository, the following commands will get you up and running on the test suite.